pwman3/pwman3/docs/source/configuration.rst

     xsel = /usr/bin/xsel

     [Database]
-    type = SQLite
-    filename = <PWMAN_CONFIG>/pwman.db
+    filename = sqlite:///<PWMAN_CONFIG>/pwman.db`

-Following is a table describing the parameters and their meaning:
+Following is a table describing the parameters and their meanings:

     ===========   ===========